Social Work

 • Applicants who hold a baccalaureate degree that, preferably, reflects a broad liberal arts base in the social, behavioral, or psychological sciences, or related disciplines, are encouraged to apply.
 The baccalaureate degree should be from an institution accredited in a manner accepted by UMKC.

-• B.S.W. degrees from accredited programs may be considered for the advanced standing program if students have received a B.S.W. degree within the last five years.
+• B.S.W. degrees from accredited programs may be considered for the advanced standing program if students have received a B.S.W. degree.

 • A minimum cumulative GPA of 3.0 is preferred.
 However, lower GPAs will be considered for provisional admission when combined with volunteer and work experience, or when there are extenuating circumstances.